Southern Brown Kiwi Bird - The National Kiwi Centre Hokitika

 The Rowi are distinguished by their greyish colour and often have white patches on their face; they are also very soft to touch.

-The numbers of these Kiwi have dwindled to approximately 350 of each species.
+The numbers of these Kiwi had dwindled to approximately 350 of each species.
 This has been due to the devastation caused by stoats, rats, possum, dogs, feral cats and motor vehicles.

 The main predator is the stoat; they will go into the burrows of kiwi and eat the egg or kill kiwi chicks.